 Watts Lane: Located off Catherine Place

-White Wine Lane: in Watergate was probably so named because of its proximity to the original Milk Market, milk being commonly known as the wine of the poor.
+White Wine Lane: in Watergate was probably so named because of its proximity to the original Milk Market, milk was commonly known as the wine of the poor.

 Wickham Street (part 2): located off the top of William Street, it was probably named after the Right Honourable William Wickham, who was Secretary of State for Ireland from 1802 to 1804.
 Photograph of Wickham Street

-William Street, Upper William Street , William’s Lane (located at the end of Summer Street) This street like many others in the city was named after a member of the Cecil Pery family, this time as shown in the name William Cecil Pery.
-Photograph of William Street.
-Another view of the street can be seen here.
-In 1951 it was proposed by Clann na Poblachta to rename William Street to Clarke Street, the motion did not pass.
+William Street, Upper William Street, William’s Lane (located at the end of Summer Street) This street like many others in the city was named after a member of the Cecil Pery family, this time as shown in the name William Cecil Pery.
+In 1951, it was proposed by Clann na Poblachta to rename William Street to Clarke Street, the motion did not pass.
+Photograph of William Street can be seen here.

 Wilson’s Quay: (now Lock Quay)